 3. Air Transportation

-Air transportation is provided by the civil facilities which are added to the Konya Air Base (which also hosts the Turkish Stars).
+Air transportation is provided by the civil facilities which are added to the Konya Air Base (which also hosts the Turkish Stars, aerobatic demonstration team of the Turkish Air Force).
 There are daily flights of several firms to İstanbul.
-11 shuttles are between Konya-İstanbul everyd ay as well as direct flights to Europe during the summer months.
+11 shuttles are between Konya-İstanbul everyday as well as direct flights to Europe during summer months.

 According to State Railways data, with the activation of Konya Logistics Village, it is aimed that current transportation capacity of 634.000 tons/year will increase to 1.679.000 tons/year.
 The plan is to transport goods and raw materials that are crucial for Konya industry and agriculture.
 The competitiveness of these products will be possible with said logistics opportunities.

 The services to be presented in Konya Logistics Village can be summed up as: